verhas/License3j/readme.md

 Table of content

 * [this file:](https://github.com/verhas/License3j/wiki/Home) is what you are reading
-* [tutorial:](https://github.com/verhas/License3j/wiki/tuto) how to manage keys and encode license from the command line
+* [tutorial:](https://github.com/verhas/License3j/wiki/tuto) how to manage keys and encode license from the keyword line
 * [sample:](https://github.com/verhas/License3j/wiki/sample) how to load and check encoded license in your program
 * [mac address binding:](https://github.com/verhas/License3j/wiki/macaddr-binding) how to bind license to Ethernet addresses